Stocks Rebound, on Pace for Monthly Gains

 Market reaction was fairly muted after Mr. Trump struck a mostly conciliatory tone in his first State of the Union address late Tuesday, although some analysts said the lack of comment on trade or new policies contributed to a brighter mood in risk assets Wednesday.

-The Mexican peso rose 0.9% against the dollar, with analysts pointing to some relief that Mexico wasn't directly targeted in the speech, alleviating some short-term concerns about Nafta.
+The Mexican peso rose 0.6% against the dollar, with analysts pointing to some relief that Mexico wasn't directly targeted in the speech, alleviating some short-term concerns about the North American Free Trade Agreement.

+The ICE Dollar Index was last down 0.3%, around its lowest since late 2014, on track to end the month down around 3.5%.

-The dollar is likely to take direction later in the day from the conclusion of the Fed's January meeting.
-While market participants are anticipating no change to policy, many are bracing for a more hawkish statement in light of recent signs that inflation has been on an uptrend.
+The dollar is likely to take direction later in the day from the conclusion of the Fed's January meeting, the last before Chairwoman Janet Yellen hands over the reins to Fed Gov. Jerome Powell.
+While market participants are anticipating no change to policy at this meeting, many are bracing for a more hawkish statement in light of recent signs that inflation has been on an uptrend.

 Since the Fed's last meeting, tax cuts have been passed, economic data has continued to strengthen, the labor market has remained strong, the dollar has weakened and commodity prices have risen, which combined should point to tighter policy ahead, analysts say.

-Japan's Nikkei ended down 0.8% as the yen strengthened against the dollar.
-The ICE Dollar Index was last down 0.2%, around its lowest since late 2014, on track to end the month down around 3.4%.
+Japan's Nikkei ended down 0.8% as the yen strengthened against the dollar and the recent fall in bond yields weighed down the financial sector.

 Chinese equities fell amid the expiration of futures contracts Wednesday and as an official gauge of China's factory activity fell for a second straight month in January, pointing to a slowing of growth in the manufacturing sector.
 Still, the Shanghai Composite Index notched its best month since March 2016.